vizune/vue-components/README.md

 src contains the front end assets such as fonts, CSS, Vue components that are shared between both builds.

-For further details about .storybook, refer to the README in its directories.
+For further details about .build and .storybook, refer to the README in their directories.

+Umbrella.Web folder is present for testing purposes of the npm commands, do not copy this folder into your project.

-All front end assets will be compiled into "ProjectName.Web/assets", this makes it easier for the Webpack clean task
+All front end assets will be compiled into "Umbrella.Web/assets", this makes it easier for the Webpack clean task

 ## Front end integration

-Copy the entire "ProjectName.FrontEnd" folder and paste into your project and replace "ProjectName" with the name of your project.
+Copy the entire "Umbrella.FrontEnd" folder and paste into your project and replace "Umbrella" with the name of your project.

 Ensure that the .FrontEnd is at the same directory level as the .Web folder